w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 - An additional fictitious class is added to the classes ("the rest of the world", "unknown")
   - The so-called "negative examples" are added to the training set
 - You allow the system not to assign the pattern
-  - A threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold
+  - A threshold is defined, and the pattern is assigned to the most likely class only when the probability is higher than the threshold

 # <img src="./img/cs.svg" class="title-icon" /> **Problem**: now that we have the data, what do we do?